 Commanded off, status on: Level 4

 Airflow Sensor Calibration.
-If the fan serving the zone is off and airflow sensor reading is above the larger of 10% of the cooling maximum airflow setpoint or 50 cfm for 30 minutes, generate a Level 3 alarm.
+If the fan serving the zone is off and airflow sensor reading is above the larger of 10% of the cooling maximum airflow setpoint or [UNITS [24 L/s] [50 cfm]] for 30 minutes, generate a Level 3 alarm.

 Leaking Damper.
-If the damper position is 0%, and airflow sensor reading is above the larger of 10% of the cooling maximum airflow setpoint or 50 cfm for 10 minutes while the fan serving the zone is proven on, generate a Level 4 alarm.
+If the damper position is 0%, and airflow sensor reading is above the larger of 10% of the cooling maximum airflow setpoint or [UNITS [24 L/s] [50 cfm]] for 10 minutes while the fan serving the zone is proven on, generate a Level 4 alarm.

 The constant value thresholds for the airflow sensor calibration and leaking damper alarms are a function of the transducer and A/D converter used to measure airflow.
 The value used should be determined as the minimum accuracy of the transducer and A/D converter combination.

-Leaking Valve.
-If the valve position is 0% for 15 minutes, DAT is above AHU SAT by 3°C (5°F), and the fan serving the zone is proven on, generate a Level 4 alarm.
+[EQUALS TERM_HT HW]Leaking Valve.
+If the valve position is 0% for 15 minutes, DAT is above AHU SAT by [UNITS [3°C] [5°F]], and the fan serving the zone is proven on, generate a Level 4 alarm.

 Testing/Commissioning Overrides.
 Provide software switches that interlock to a system level point to